unfoldingWord-dev/uw-pdf/resources/docker-uw-pdf-base/README.md

-# OBS Base Docker Container
+# uW PDF Base Docker Container

-This container has all the system files and static images needed to run the OBS-PDF container.
+This container has all the system files and static images needed to run the UW-PDF container.

 The Docker container was split into two parts like this so that updates to the Python application would be smaller and quicker.